 Dikili Tash is exceptional for the longevity of occupation on the site, from the 7th to the end of the 2nd millennium BC.
 It is therefore of vital importance for understanding the evolutions which took place throughout that period.

 Dikili Tash was identified in the early 20th century, and since 1961 has been the subject of three systematic excavation programmes.
 These were collaborations between the École française d’Athens and the Archaeological Society of Athens, supported by the French Ministry of Foreign Affairs and International Development.
 The first programme, directed by Professors J. Deshayes and D. Théocharis, took place from 1961 to 1975, while the second, under the direction of Professor R. Treuil and the Ephor of Antiquities H. Koukouli-Chryssanthaki, was carried out from 1986 to 2000.

-The third programme, still ongoing, began in 2008.
-It is co-directed by P. Darcque (Research Director, CNRS), Z. Tsirtsoni (Researcher, CNRS), H. Koukouli-Chryssanthaki (Emeritus Ephor of Antiquities and member of the Archaeological Society of Athens) and D. Malamidou (archaeologist at the Greek Ministry of Culture).
-Four excavation seasons each lasting five to six weeks (2008, 2010, 2012, 2013) have alternated with study seasons (2009, 2011, 2014 and 2015).
+The third programme took place between 2008 and 2016.
+It wass co-directed by P. Darcque (Research Director, CNRS), Z. Tsirtsoni (Researcher, CNRS), H. Koukouli-Chryssanthaki (Emeritus Ephor of Antiquities and member of the Archaeological Society of Athens) and D. Malamidou (archaeologist at the Greek Ministry of Cultur and member of the Archaeological Society at Athens).
+Four excavation seasons each lasting five to six weeks (2008, 2010, 2012, 2013) have alternated with study seasons (2009, 2011, 2014, 2015 and 2016).

 How Eveha International Participates